-Alteon OS and ACEswitch are trademarks of Nortel Networks, Inc. in the United States and certain other countries.
+Alteon OS, and Alteon are trademarks of Nortel Networks, Inc. in the United States and certain other countries.
 Cisco[®] and EtherChannel[®] are registered trademarks of Cisco Systems, Inc. in the United States and certain other countries.
-Check Point[®] and FireWall-1[®] are trademarks or registered trademarks of Check Point Software Technologies Ltd. Any other trademarks appearing in this manual are owned by their respective companies.
+Any other trademarks appearing in this manual are owned by their respective companies.